bitcraze/bitcraze-website/src/documentation/tutorials/balancing-propellers.md

 {% si_intro Balancing propellers %}
-Well balanced propellers reduce the vibrations in the copter and the noise in the sensors, improving the stability of the Crazyflie.
+Well balanced propellers reduce the vibrations in the copter and the noise in the sensors, improving the stability of the Crazyflie<sup>®</sup>.
 In most cases there is no need to balance the propellers, but if you want to do it this is how it's done.
 {% endsi_intro %}